whyvez/auth0-angular/README.md

 ### Using SSO

 You can now use `sso`.
-If you have multiple Angular apps in different domains, you can have your users Log in to one if they're logged in to another one.
+If you have multiple Angular apps in different domains, you can have your users be automatically logged in to one of your apps if they're logged in to the another one.
 It's important that you **DON'T** use `popup` mode with this:

 ````js
 // in the config method